 One method of measuring interest rate risk is by measuring the impact of interest rate changes over the financial margin, or the interest rate sensitivity gap.
 Interest rate sensitivity is the relationship between market interest rates and net interest income due to the maturity or repricing characteristics of interest-earning assets and interest-bearing liabilities.
 For any given period, the pricing structure is matched when an equal amount of such assets and liabilities mature or reprice in that period.
-Any mismatch of interest-earning assets and interest-bearing liabilities is known as a gap position.
-A negative gap denotes liability sensitivity and normally means that a decrease in interest rates would have a positive effect on net interest income, while an increase in interest rates would have a negative effect on net interest income.
+Any mismatch of interest-earning assets and interest-bearing liability sensitivity and normally means that a decrease in interest rates would have a positive effect on net interest income, while an increase in interest rates would have a negative effect on net interest income.
 The financial margin exposure is usually analyzed for a period limited to a 12-month horizon.